PlayTensor/playtensor.github.io/manual/campaign/index.md

 - Demo: contains campaign A

 ### General Hints
-- Follow the ceiling
+- Looking for a power source?
+Follow the wires on the ceiling.
-- Force tool pulling effects go through fences and barriers
+- The force tool pulling effect goes through fences and barriers.
-- Bullets go through fences and barriers
+- Bullets go through fences and barriers.
-- Force tool pulling can effect batteries, charge spheres, and spherical drones
+- The force tool can pull batteries, charge spheres, and spherical drones.

-{: .note }
+{: .warning }
-Text walkthroughs skip all secrets
+The text walkthroughs skip all secrets and may contain spoilers